AlfredBroda/AlkemiaArmory/README.md

 <td>
 Consolidation-class Battlecruiser

 The Consolidation-class is the pinnacle of Alkemia Customs technological knowledge.
 It integrates one of the largest missile systems found anywhere in the Sector, and retains a lot of the features of the Conquest-class.
-Repair drone bays were also fitted for on-site repairs making this one of the largest and most expensive mobile repair docks ever built.
+Repair drone bays were also fitted for on-site repairs.
 </td>
 </tr>
 <table>